goatshriek/stumpless/INSTALL.md

 headers into a Program Files folder.
 Note that you may need to update search paths to locate these resources after installation, as the installer does not currently handle this.

+## C++ Installers
+For each provided package, there is also a C++ package (`stumpless-cpp`) that includes the C++ library.
+These packages also include the C library, so if you think you might need the C++ library at some point down the road you can use this one to install it at the same time as the base library.

 # Building Stumpless from the source